stack icon

 What’s included in every Brown Chimney cleaning

-Every job follows CSIA standards.
-You get the same checklist whether you’re paying $179 or $450 — the price reflects the work, never the level of care.
+Every Brown Chimney cleaning follows CSIA standards and NFPA-211 safety codes.
+You get the same checklist whether you're paying $299 or $549 — the price reflects the job's difficulty, never the level of care.

 Drop-cloth & HEPA vacuum protection